Why should you get insurance for your trucks?

 - To comply with government requirements

-When it comes to insuring vehicles in the Philippines, Japan surplus truck or not, businesses have to decide on the coverage of their auto insurance.
+When it comes to insuring vehicles in the Philippines, Japan surplus truck or brand new trucks from Foton Philippines, businesses have to decide on the coverage of their auto insurance.
 Since trucks for commercial use are driven frequently for business purposes, there comes a need for businesses to keep themselves protected from unforeseen problems down the road.
 An example of those who need commercial auto insurance would be those who operate in trucking.

 All that said, however, despite the widely known fact that insurance is important, many still choose to not avail it.
 There are many possible reasons for this: the lack of money, the desire to cut costs, and/or the belief that insurance doesn’t bring anything to the table.
 Although there are also individuals who don’t have any kind of auto insurance, more often than not, it’s the business owners who skip this process.